Manage test orders

-- Create an order with an authorized transaction.
+- Creating an order with an authorized transaction

-- Get a transaction ID to use as a parent ID when capturing the transaction.
+- Getting a transaction ID to use as a parent ID when capturing the transaction

 Other methods, such as using a manual payment gateway and the cash on delivery payment method, don't create a test order and are subject to platform fees.

-To test orders, create an order with an authorization transaction by sending a POST request to the Order resource.
+To test an order, create an order with an authorization transaction by sending a POST request to the Order resource.
 Include the

 transactions object in the body of the request:

-After you've followed the steps above, you can retrieve the order to verify that it is in test mode.
+You can retrieve the order to verify that it's in test mode.
 If the order is a test order, then the response includes the

 test property set to

 - Learn how to create test orders by using Shopify's Bogus Gateway, or putting Shopify Payments into test mode.

 - Edit existing orders using the GraphQL Admin API.